SarahBeecroft/intermediateHPC/_episodes/11-setonix_login.md

 ---
-title: "Logging on to Zeus"
+title: "Logging on to Setonix"
 teaching: 5
 exercises: 10
 questions: